LittleDancingBee/littlebee-blog/content/post/boltzmann.md

 ---
-title: "Note-An Introduction to the Boltzmann Equation and Transport Processes in Gases by Gilberto Medeiros Kremer"
+title: "Chap 1"
 date: 2018-04-14T18:04:29-04:00
-tags: Boltzmann
 draft: False
+categories: ["An Introduction to the Boltzmann Equation and Transport Processes in Gases by Gilberto Medeiros Kremer"]
+tags: ["Boltzman"]

 ---

 # Chap 1